mitmul/chainer-cifar10/README.md

-# Train models on CIFAR10 with Chainer
+# Train various models on CIFAR10 with Chainer

 ## Requirement